FtZzy/vim-conf/README.md

 # vim-conf

-It is my personal Vim configuration!
+It is my personal Vim configuration _with comments in french_!
+Inspired by Vincent Jousse (thanks his book *vim pour les humains*) and by [Charles Gueunet](https://github.com/CharlesGueunet) but simplified.